1st Workshop on

 |

-Keynote: Steve Xie Founder & CEO of Lightwheel Title: Accelerate Physical AI with Simulation-Centric Data Engine Abstract
+Keynote: Steve Xie Online talk Founder & CEO of Lightwheel Title: Building the Continuous Learning System for Physical AI

 Physical AI demands orders of magnitude more data than language models, yet real-world data collection alone cannot scale to meet that need.
 Lightwheel has built and operates a simulation-centric data engine at scale, delivering physically accurate world generation, robot-agnostic behavior data, and rigorous model evaluation.
 Grounded in real deployment experience serving frontier robotics teams globally, this session offers a practitioner's view on how simulation infrastructure accelerates the development of humanoids and physical AI.